intelsdi-x/snap-plugin-collector-facter/README.md

 NOTE: Facter 2.x may also work, but it's currently not part of our test matrix.

 ### Operating systems
-All OSs currently supported by snap:
+All OSs currently supported by Snap:
 * Linux/amd64
 * Darwin/amd64

 ### Installation
-#### Download facter plugin binary:
+#### Download the plugin binary:

-You can get the pre-built binaries for your OS and architecture at snap's [GitHub Releases](https://github.com/intelsdi-x/snap/releases) page.
+You can get the pre-built binaries for your OS and architecture from the plugin's [GitHub Releases](https://github.com/intelsdi-x/snap-plugin-collector-facter/releases) page.
+Download the plugin from the latest release and load it into `snapd` (`/opt/snap/plugins` is the default location for Snap packages).

 #### To build the plugin binary:

 Fork https://github.com/intelsdi-x/snap-plugin-collector-facter
 Clone repo into `$GOPATH/src/github.com/intelsdi-x/`: